Johannes7k75/Multiple-Discord-Accounts-Android/README.md

 # Multiple-Discord-Accounts-Android

 ### Disclaimer
 This is a method where you use multiple discord apps.
-For every Account you want you have to create a new app
+For every Account you want you have to create a new app.
+Im not responsible for any Damages and or loose of a discord account.

 ### Works for Discord Version `83.19 - stable`